Cesarean Childbirth (cont.)

 Infection: The risk of infection of the uterus is up to 20 times greater after cesarean delivery than after vaginal delivery.
 A number of factors contribute to infection, above and beyond the simple fact that an operation with an incision of the uterus has been performed.
 Generally, many conditions, such as a prolonged labor course, that often put a woman in a position of requiring a cesarean section may also make her more prone to developing infections.

 Clots: Blood clots can form in the pelvis or the leg.
-If a clot breaks off and travels (embolizes) to the lungs, it can cause of death and disability after delivery, whether it is vaginal or cesarean.
+If a clot breaks off and travels (embolizes) to the lungs, it can cause death or disability after delivery, whether it is vaginal or cesarean.
 However, women who undergo cesarean childbirths are much more prone to clots than women who deliver vaginally.
-Therefore, it is imperative that if you deliver by cesarean section, you must get up and walk within 24 hours after the operation.
+Therefore, it is imperative that if you deliver by cesarean section, you must get up and walk within 24 hours after the operation or wear devices to passively massage the lower legs.

 Bowel function and bowel injury: Typically, bowel function after a cesarean section returns quickly.
 Return of normal bowel function is usually aided if the woman is aggressive about frequent walking.
 Sometimes, bowel function does not return normally after cesarean delivery, even without specific damage to the bowel.
 This is termed postoperative ileus.
 The causes are many and are not completely understood.
 In the case of actual bowel injury, the nature and degree of complication depend on the size, severity, and location of the injury.
 Unrecognized bowel injury can lead to life-threatening illness with severe abdominal pain and fever (usually but not always present in such cases).
 The incidence of bowel injury, as with bladder injury, is increased if the woman has had other abdominal surgery or infection.